 It has the peculiarity that the signs aren't associated to a period of birth, but to a specific day.
 For example, if you are born on January 1, you are Monkey, if you are born on the 2nd, Flint, and if you come to the world on the 3rd of that month, Dog.

-It's the Horoscope type that has the most signs: a total of 21, all of them with tree names.
+The Celtic Horoscope is the type that has the most signs: a total of 21, all of them with tree names.
 If you are born under the umbrella of a certain tree, you would obtain its protection and its characteristics.

 In a first group we find two trees for the equinoxes, September (Olive) and March (Oak), and two for the solstices of June (Birch) and December (Beech).
 Then there are the remaining 17 trees: Fir, Poplar, Maple, Hazel, Hornbeam, Chestnut, Cedar, Cypress, Ash, Fig, Apple, Walnut, Elm, Pine, Willow, Rowan and Linden.

 Contrary to our usual Western astrology, Egyptian astrology is based mainly on the deep motivations of each individual and their natural personality, devoid of the traditional Western aspects.
-This type of horoscope is based on the lunar cycles, related in turn to their different gods: Osiris, Isis, Thot, Anubis, Seth, Horus, Sekhmet, Bastet, Geb, Nout, Amon Ray and Hapi.
+The Egyptian horoscope is based on the lunar cycles, related in turn to their different gods: Osiris, Isis, Thot, Anubis, Seth, Horus, Sekhmet, Bastet, Geb, Nout, Amon Ray and Hapi.

 The gypsies are distinguished from other towns by their divinatory arts, being cartomancy and palmistry the most representative ones.
 And besides this, they have their own horoscope, which differs from others because their signs are represented by objects, assigned to each person according to their date of birth.
-Cup, Chapel, Dagger, Crown, Candlesticks, Wheel, Star, Bell, Coin, Dagger, Ax and Horseshoe are the twelve signs of this type of horoscope.
+Cup, Chapel, Dagger, Crown, Candlesticks, Wheel, Star, Bell, Coin, Dagger, Ax and Horseshoe are the twelve signs of the Gypsy horoscope.

 Emerged a couple of centuries before the birth of Christ, the Hindu Horoscope has twelve signs, and is cataloged as a siderealist, not zodiacal, horoscope.
 It's based on the study of the 27 constellations that the Indian astrologers saw in the heavens, and the signs are Kumbha Kethu, Meena Galika, Mesha Angaraka, Vrishaska Surkra, Mithuna Budha Kataka Chandra, Simaha Ravi, Kanta Budha, Thula Sukra, Vrischica Angaraka , Dhanus-Brishaspati and Makara Sani.